fengxia41103/myblog/content/workspace/openstack/python2 charm.md

 Tags: lenovo
 Slug: python2 charm
 Author: Feng Xia
+Summary: Charm is based on Python 3 while RHEL/CentOS7 ships Python 2.
+So we dived into charm code to see which feature is blocking on P2 so we can run charms in CentOS.

 Why do we want to build Python2 charms?
 Charms are claimed to built for Python3.
 However, the catch is that charms are also built for